stepHanB86/KidsGame/README.md

-Children's Game in Python with Pygame
+Kids Game in Python with Pygame